libitx/metalens-embed/README.md

 ## Getting started

-Include the JavaScript on your page, either by downloading the file from this repo, or be referencing the `b://` or `c://` URI within metanet.
+Include the JavaScript on your page, either by downloading the file from this repo, or by referencing the `b://` or `c://` URI within metanet.

 ```html
 <script src="/dist/metalens-embed.js"></script>